Landscaping Consultant Nigel Ramsden was brought in to revive this tired and dated rear garden.

 When asked about the final result, Nigel summed it up with one word - “Fantastic!”
 He went on to say “Petula and Keith were great to work with.
 I really liked how the old paving turned out after it was re-laid, it looks really awesome.”

-If you’re feeling inspired and want to get started on your own landscaping project, get in touch with your local Zones specialist today for a free consultation!
+If you’re feeling inspired and want to get started on your own landscaping project, get in touch with your local Zones Consultant today for a free consultation!